microsoft/botbuilder-js/libraries/botbuilder/etc/botbuilder.api.md

 import { AttachmentData } from 'botbuilder-core';
 import { AuthenticationConfiguration } from 'botframework-connector';
 import { BotAdapter } from 'botbuilder-core';
+import { BotFrameworkAuthentication } from 'botframework-connector';
 import { BotFrameworkClient } from 'botbuilder-core';
 import { BotFrameworkSkill } from 'botbuilder-core';
 import { BotState } from 'botbuilder-core';
 import { ChannelAccount } from 'botbuilder-core';
 import { ChannelInfo } from 'botbuilder-core';
 import { ClaimsIdentity } from 'botframework-connector';
+import { CloudAdapterBase } from 'botbuilder-core';
 import { ConnectorClient } from 'botframework-connector';
 import { ConnectorClientOptions } from 'botframework-connector';
 import { ConversationAccount } from 'botbuilder-core';